uchicago-dsi/textbook-datascience-1/textbook/06/chapter6-glossary.md

 ## RangeIndex
 RangeIndex is the default integer-based index in a pandas DataFrame or Series, automatically assigned when no custom index is provided.

-## Method
-A method is a function that belongs to an object or class and performs an operation using that object’s information.

-## Attribute
-An attribute is a variable or property that belongs to an object or class, storing information about that object.